 The Doppler Effect

 The redshift itself is measured by looking at those absorption lines in a stellar spectrogram; different elements within the star produce the lines.
 The normal position of these lines is known by experimentation with various elements on Earth.
 Still, when a star moves farther away, the entire spectrum is shifted toward the red area of the spectrum.
-The amount of this shift is determined by the velocity at which the star is moving away from the Earth.
+The amount of this shift is determined by the velocity at which the star moves away from the Earth.

 Measuring Stellar Mass through Radial Velocity